-- The ability to listen to us - we always listen and take on-board everything that Ado and his team say but we also have our ideas and sometimes you to have your follow your own instincts.
-Myself and my brothers have followed and been involved with racing over 20 years so we have our own knowledge and views on form guides and breeding.
+- The ability to listen to us - we always listen and take on board everything that Ado and his team say but we also have our ideas and sometimes you to have follow your own instincts.
+Myself and my brothers have followed and been involved with racing for over 20 years so we have our own knowledge and views on form guides and breeding.
 When buying our horses we go through the full sales catalogue, watch all the races of our short-listed ones, go to the sales to see the horses personally, as well as then listening to the opinions of Ado, Ste and the vets.
 It means when things go right or wrong we take responsibility and don't blame anyone else.

 - Communication - Ado and Ste are outstanding at this.
 We get regular updates on all the horses, help choose the races and plan ahead.
 It's a real team effort.